4.2 PathwayConnect Groups

 In order to start a new group, a minimum number of individuals must apply.
 In areas where the minimum is not reached by the application deadline, students may apply again in the future or apply to attend another nearby site (if one exists).

-Weekly PathwayConnect gatherings take place on Thursday evenings at a single, approved location (see 5.0 Gatherings).
+PathwayConnect gatherings take place weekly. (see 5.0 Gatherings).
 Each group type may meet in separate locations (if needed or required), but such locations should be in close proximity to the other group types.
-Gathering locations are typically determined by local priesthood and the Pathway Home Office when a site is initially launched.
-Following are recommended gathering locations for each group type:
+Gathering locations are typically determined by local priesthood leaders and BYU-Pathway Worldwide when a site is initially launched.
+The following are recommended gathering locations for each group type:

 If a gathering location exceeds its capacity and cannot accommodate all students who desire to participate, an overflow location may be requested.
 Overflow location requests must be approved by the agent stake president and a Pathway area manager or director.